Chic and cheap: China takes shine to South Korean cosmetics

 That compares with a 0.5 percentage point growth in L'Oreal's market share to 16.8 percent during the same period, and a 0.4 percentage point fall for P&G to 9.8 percent.

-Zhang Pinghua, a 52-year-old Shanghai woman who usually buys products from Estee Lauder Companies Inc (EL.N), started using Laneige face masks on a friend's recommendation.
+Zhang Pinghua, a 52-year-old Shanghai woman who usually buys products from Estee Lauder Companies Inc, started using Laneige face masks on a friend's recommendation.

 "It fits Asian skin more," said Zhang.